-Nothing in this Code prohibits an employee, associated person, contractor, vendor, IBS Personnel, or contingent worker from reporting possible violations of federal law, rule, or regulation to any applicable governmental agency or entity-including but not limited to the Department of Justice ("DOJ"), the Securities and Exchange Commission ("SEC"), Congress, the Financial Industry Regulatory Authority ("FINRA"), any other self-regulatory organization, and any agency Inspector General-or making other disclosures that are protected under the whistleblower provisions of federal law or regulation.
+Nothing in this Code or any Company Policies prohibits an employee, associated person, contractor, vendor, IBS Personnel, or contingent worker from reporting suspected violations of federal, state, or local law, rule, or regulation to any applicable federal, state or local governmental or law enforcement agency or entityincluding but not limited to the Department of Justice ("DOJ"), the Securities and Exchange Commission ("SEC"), Congress, the Financial Industry Regulatory Authority ("FINRA"), any other self-regulatory organization, and any agency Inspector General-or making other disclosures that are protected under the whistleblower provisions of federal, state or local law, rule, or regulation.
+In addition, nothing in this Code or any Company Policies prohibits an employee, associated person, contractor, vendor, IBS personnel, or contingent worker from providing information to, or testifying before, a public body conducting an investigation, hearing or inquiry if the individual has a reasonable belief that the information discloses a violation of or noncompliance with a federal, state or local law, rule or regulation.